“If I read this twenty years ago I’d already be retired.”

 When’s the best time to start investing?
 Now!

-As you’ve already seen, an extra 2% a year can double your returns after 20 years.
+You’ve already seen how much money an extra 2% a year can add to your retirement account after 20 years.

 Diversification helps you manage risk to make sure you don’t suffer devastating losses (think financial crises of 2000 and 2008) and have enough money saved for retirement.
 This is particularly important for those nearing retirement age.